 That way, even when data is overwritten, older objects remain as part of the snapshot—the original data.

-Global data centres consume massive amounts of energy, which contributes to global warming.
+Global data centers consume massive amounts of energy, which contributes to global warming.

-Data centres now eat up around three percent of the world’s electricity supply and are responsible for approximately two percent of global greenhouse gas emissions.
+Data Centers now eat up around three percent of the world's electricity supply and are responsible for approximately two percent of global greenhouse gas emissions.

-These numbers put the carbon footprint of data centres on par with the entire airline industry.
+These numbers put the carbon footprint of data centers on par with the entire airline industry.

 Many companies are seeking to reduce their carbon footprint and be good corporate citizens.

 As part of this effort, they are increasingly looking for more environmentally-friendly storage solutions, those that can deliver the highest levels of performance and capacity at the lowest possible power consumption.

 In 2020, organisations of all sizes will work hard to get the most from the data they create and store.
 By leveraging these five trends and adopting a modern approach to data storage, modern organisations can more effectively transform their business and thrive in the digital economy.

 The ‘prevention era' will be overtaken by the ‘recovery era'